 Check out some of the sample meal ideas below to figure out how much protein you may be getting from some common foods.

-As long as you’re getting enough calories and eating a variety of protein containing foods, healthy adults, athletes and vegetarians don't usually need extra protein.
-Talk to a dietitian about the amount of protein that children, pregnant women and breastfeeding women need.
+As long as you’re getting enough calories and eating a variety of protein-containing foods throughout the day, healthy adults don't usually need extra protein.
+There are some groups that have different protein needs such as pregnant and breastfeeding women, some athletes, older adults and people with certain health conditions.
+Talk to a dietitian about the amount of protein that is right for you.

 Making healthy protein food choices

-Choose protein foods that come from plants more often.
+- Choose protein foods that come from plants more often.
 Plant-based protein foods can provide more fibre and less saturated fat than other types of protein foods.
-This can be beneficial for your heart health.
+This can be beneficial for your digestive system and for promoting heart health.

 Legumes such as beans, lentils, and soy foods like tofu are good sources of protein: